lenonk/ssn_track/README.md

     // Max number of rows we can grow to
     // Should be prime
     config.max_rows = 15485867;
+    // Inserts are ignored if the hash reaches this percentage full
+    // It will be scaled up with the next refresh (if configured to do so) config.hash_full_pct = 8;
+    // If the hash reaches this percent of inserts, it will be scaled up config.scale_up_pct = 5;
+    // At this percentage, the hash will be scaled down config.scale_down_pct = 0.05;

     bgh_t *tracker = bgh_config_new(&config, free_cb);

 # BGH Autoscaling

+The number of inserts is tracked.
+If it reaches the scale_up_pct or scale_down_pct, the hash will be resized during the new refresh period.

-prime.cc contains a partial list of prime numbers.
+Note, prime.cc contains a partial list of prime numbers.
 When scaling up or down, BGH selects the next prime in the list in the direction of scaling.

-Test:

-    ./tests/test

-And for extra Sanity:

-    valgrind --tool=memcheck tests/test
+# Tests

+To test, run:

+    ./tests/test_bgh

+# Benchmarks

+On my Macbook, the total time for 8192 inserts, deletes, and 819200 lookups:

+    - BGH: 40.855999 ms
+    - STL map: 337.914001 ms